Looking online you'll find a bunch of vaporizer review sites…

 We differentiate between 9 different rate-able categories for desktop and 10 different rate-able categories for portable vaporizers.
 The extra category for portable vaporizers, surprise surprise…is ‘Portability'.

 Every category is being rated on a scale of 1 to 10.
 And every category consists of multiple rate-able elements.
 We rate these category elements separately and then calculate the average.
 The result is the final grade for a particular category.

 Lastly, we calculate the average of all the categories and come to the final grade of the vaporizer.

 The end score is calculated as the average of all the rate-able categories.
 Obviously the higher the rating…the better the vaporizer, overall.

 But there's a catch:

 When choosing a vaporizer, it's more important that you pick a vaporizer based on YOUR specific preferences than one with a better general end mark.

 Let's say potency and flavor are extremely important to you, but the rest of the categories are less important.

-This means you should first and foremost get a vaporizer which scores high on potency and flavor and not blindly go for the vaporizer which has the higher end score.
+This means you should first and foremost get a vaporizer that scores high on potency and flavor and you shouldn't blindly go for the vaporizer which has the higher end score.

-Check out our quick and simple guide on how to find the best dry herb vaporizer:
+Check out our quick and simple guide on dry herb vaporizers.